Sila Nerangalil Sila Manithargal (1977 film): Release and reception

-Sila Nerangalil Sila Manithargal was released on 1 April 1977.
+Sila Nerangalil Sila Manithargal was initially scheduled to release on December 1976, but eventually released on 1 April 1977.
 In a review dated 17 April 1977, Ananda Vikatan was positive towards the film, particularly Lakshmi's performance.
 The critic also called the film an example of adapting a novel beautifully without changing its essence.
 Kanthan of Kalki lauded the faithfulness to the novel, Lakshmi's performance, the relatively less use of dialogues compared to other Tamil films, the absence of unnecessary sets, Vittal Rao's cinematography and Jayakanthan's dialogues.
 The film became a commercial success, running for over 100 days in theatres.
 At the 24th National Film Awards, Lakshmi won the National Film Award for Best Actress in a Leading Role, the film's only win at the ceremony.

 Legacy

 G. Dhananjayan considered Sila Nerangalil Sila Manithargal an important film in Tamil cinema for being "a searing criticism at the way marriage, sex and women were treated by society".
 The film, has, however been frequently criticised by another historian S. Theodore Baskaran for relying heavily on dialogues over visuals, including the characters reciting every dialogue in the novel verbatim.
 He accused the film of perpetuating this flaw of Tamil cinema.